 The second level of housing is Residential Housing-2 (RH2).
 For these units, the interns will be providing psychoeducational groups in a classroom setting.
-Group size will be maintained to allow for social distancing and to meet other CDC guidelines when COVID precautions are in place.
 Participation in these groups is completely voluntary on the part of the inmate.
-Some of the topic areas include: Understanding Mental Illness, Mood Management/Emotional Awareness, Self-Esteem, Feelings, Anger Management, Stress Management, Substance Abuse, Harm Reduction/Coping Skills, Thinking Errors, Communication Skills, Medication Management, Trauma Resolution, Life Skills, Relapse Prevention, Peer-Support, Discharge Planning, and Video Therapy.
+Some of the topic areas include: Understanding Mental Illness, Mood Management/Emotional Awareness, Self-Esteem, Feelings, Anger

+Management, Stress Management, Substance Abuse, Harm Reduction/Coping Skills, Thinking Errors, Communication Skills, Medication Management, Trauma Resolution, Life Skills, Relapse Prevention, Peer-Support, Discharge Planning, and Video Therapy.
 In addition to the weekly group programming, interns will provide supportive individual counseling and case management to the inmates on their assigned units.